-In the days or weeks following the first conference (depending on your timeline, your needs and our schedule), we prepare your documents, send them to you for your review, and schedule your second planning ("signing") conference.
-When the documents are in final form and meet with your approval, you will come in to our office for the signing conference, review the key provisions of each document, sign the documents while observing the required formalities (under notary public and witnesses, both arranged by us at no additional cost to you), and discuss trust "funding" - transferring of your assets into your Living Trust.
-Finally, our very capable staff are available as needed in the days and weeks following your signing appointment to assist you and/or the financial institutions with whom you do business, with trust funding and/or other Estate Planning-related questions or concerns.
+In the days or weeks following the first conference (depending on your timeline, your needs and my schedule), I prepare your documents, send them to you for your review, and schedule your second planning ("signing") conference.
+When the documents are in final form and meet with your approval, you will come in to my office for the signing conference, review the key provisions of each document, sign the documents while observing the required formalities (under notary public and witnesses, both arranged by me at no additional cost to you), and discuss trust "funding" - transferring of your assets into your Living Trust.
+Finally, my very capable staff and I am available as needed in the days and weeks following your signing appointment to assist you and/or the financial institutions with whom you do business, with trust funding and/or other Estate Planning-related questions or concerns.

-We look forward to the opportunity to provide you with preliminary information, answer questions you may have, and help you develop and maintain an estate plan that will be meaningful and helpful for you and your loved ones.
+I look forward to the opportunity to provide you with preliminary information, answer questions you may have, and help you develop and maintain an estate plan that will be meaningful and helpful for you and your loved ones.